HPInc/cloud_deployment_scripts/README.md

 Description and instructions for deployments on different clouds.

 ## modules/
 The building blocks of deployments, e.g. a Domain Controller, a Cloud Access Connector, a Workstation, etc.

+## provisioning-scripts/
+Contains provisioning scripts to run when creating an individual virtual machine to configure the instance for PCoIP access.
+These scripts are similar to the scripts used to set up remote workstations under the modules/ directory, except certain features are removed, such as KMS decryption and domain joining.
+These scripts are meant to be used as the "User data" script in AWS or "Startup script" in GCP when creating a new instance.

 ## quickstart/
-Contains the Quickstart Tutorial and Python scripts for a quick deployment using Google Cloud Shell.
+Contains Quickstart scripts, which are Python scripts for quick deployment of the single-connector deployment on GCP or AWS.
+The Python scripts take care of preparing for some of the requirements such as creating SSH keys, creating service accounts and enabling cloud services.

 ## tools/
 Various scripts to help with Terraform deployments.  e.g. a Python script to generate random users for an Active Directory in a CSV file.

 # Maintainer
 If any security issues or bugs are found, or if there are feature requests, please contact Sherman Yin at syin@teradici.com